The Sin That Cannot Be Forgiven

 Thought for the Week

 It’s a sad state of affairs at this juncture of Israel’s history.
 God wanted them to be His chosen people.
 He wanted them to be His witnesses to all the other nations.
-He wanted to use them to reach the rest of the world with His message of salvation in the Old Testament times.
+He wanted to use them to reach the rest of the world with His message of salvation in those Old Testament times.

 In case you missed it, God had a message of salvation for Gentiles long before Jesus came on the scene.
 Remember Jonah?
 He preached to Nineveh, and the entire city repented, much to Jonah’s chagrin, I might add (Jonah 3).
 In 1 Kings 19-20, God had Elijah go back to Damascus and anoint some kings and announce his successor.
 This was the same region where he had just battled the prophets of Baal and Ashtoreth and subsequently fled because Jezebel was murdering every prophet of God she could find.
 Naaman left the presence of Elisha praising God and claiming the God of Israel to be the only true God (2 Kings 5).
 God even taught Nebuchadnezzar a lesson and received praise in return from the king of Babylon (Daniel 4).
 The Old Testament is filled with stories of how God rescued lost Gentiles, like Ruth, a Moabitess.